Skip to content

 The Maurya Empire, founded by Chandragupta Maurya, was an extensive power based in Magadha.
 The empire was the largest political entity that has existed in the Indian subcontinent.
 Chandragupta Maurya rapidly conquered the region westwards by conquering the provinces left by Alexander the Great and by defeating Seleucus I.

 The Mauryans are responsible for the Grand Trunk Road, one of Asia’s oldest and longest trade networks, connecting the north of the Indian subcontinent from east to west.
+They were known for intensive trading, agriculture, herbal medicine and an efficient system of finance.

 The empire grew even larger under Ashoka the Great, but after his rule it declined for years and it finally dissolved into the Shunga dynasty.